Rodriguez, Rizal: Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the Rodriguez I Schools District, and Rodriguez II Schools District.

 There are numerous elementary and high schools, both public and private, offering primary, secondary and tertiary education in the town of Rodriguez.
-There are also colleges and institutions that offer graduate and undergraduate programs in town.
+There are also colleges and institutions that offer undergraduate and graduate programs in town.